jmrod4/suiteparse/README.md

 # SuiteParser

-### is a derived class from Ruby library OptionParser to allow processing of command line suites
+### Suite parser is a derived class from Ruby library OptionParser to allow processing of command line suites

 Author:: Juanma Rodriguez